 We moored side-to, without any problem, taking the space of two boats almost in the exact spot Thetis used 8 years ago.
 We were certain that we did not deprive anyone as traffic was bound to be only a few fishing row-boats and inflatables catering to the diving tourism that abounds here and these can moor anywhere.

 After putting the boat in order we reconnoitered the fuel station which was on the opposite side of the harbor.
 We discovered that the place was closed on Thursdays and Tuesdays and is open from 0730 to 1030 the rest of the days.
 This means that we will need to wait until tomorrow, Friday, to replenish the fuel we spent after the 20 hours of motoring.
-We continued upstairs towards the village center which was shining amphitheatrically in the morning rising sun.
+We continued uphill towards the village center which was shining amphitheatrically in the morning rising sun.
 Already in the village square, shaded by huge trees, was movement and freshly fished Mediterranean varieties of fish were presented for sale.
-We bought postcards, our first, wandered for fresh bread and fruits and then sat for coffee in the square next to a group of retired Italians engaged in serious conversation and gesturing heavily.
+We bought postcards, our first, wandered looking for fresh bread and fruits and then sat for coffee in the square next to a group of retired Italians engaged in serious conversation and gesturing heavily.
 It could have been on any Greek island.
 We wrote our cards and posted them before descending back to the boat.

 Near Thetis, tourists were preparing for scuba diving among the many grottoes formed by lava a long time ago offering many varieties of fish and coral.
 The place is an officially protected marine park.
 We got fresh weather forecasts.
-They show similar conditions to yesterday’s and today’s until Saturday but with a deterioration starting Sunday.
+They showed similar conditions to yesterday’s and today’s until Saturday but with a deterioration starting on Sunday.
 Based on these reports we decided not to stay here for 2 days as we were planning but to push on for Sardinia.
 We calculated that if we were to depart tomorrow at 2 AM we would be at Cagliari by early afternoon on Saturday.
 As far as fuel went, I calculated that we will still have enough, with a comfortable margin, even if we have to motor all the way.
 After these momentous decisions we had a relaxed lunch again, with the local charcuterie and a large choriatiki (Greek salad) and took our midday siesta.

 After we got up and had a restorative cup of coffee it was time for some maintenance work.
 First was the easy task, replacing the burned bulb of the red navigation light.
-Next was time to change the oil and filters of the engine.
+Next was time to change the oil and fuel filters of the engine.
 But I will let Manos describe the experience:

 Time had come for some engine maintenance of Thetis.
 Vasilis felt we could not further avoid this horrendous experience.
 So he prepared the operating room, gave a quick lesson to the able but ignorant-on engines crew and dived into the engine hold.
 First the engine oil was pumped out carefully to avoid spillage and was put in the specially kept old container where it had come from.
 Then the oil filter was removed with a special tool and a new one took its place.
 Plastic bags were all over the place receiving papers and engine parts full of the blood of the engine.
 Then we had a transfusion of new oil and cleaned odd spots around the sleeping engine.
 We took its pressure to see the levels of its oil and added enough to reach its correct levels.